By: Kendall Jones on July 14, 2022

 You should also empower employees to speak up and report unsafe conditions, near misses or coworkers failing to follow safety protocols.
 Everyone on the site should have the power to order a work stoppage to address and correct any safety issues.

-Reward the good, correct the bad.
-Use incentives to reward workers for adhering to safe working practices, attending safety meetings, wearing personal protective equipment (PPE), reporting near misses, making suggestions to improve safety and reporting unsafe conditions or hazards.
+Use incentives to reward workers for adhering to safe working practices, attending safety meetings, wearing personal protective equipment (PPE), reporting near misses, making suggestions to improve safety, and reporting unsafe conditions or hazards.

 Be careful about relying on an incentive program that rewards workers for going so many days without an accident or injury, as it could lead to underreporting.
-By encouraging and rewarding workers for their proactive approach to safety will result in fewer accidents and injuries.
+Encouraging and rewarding workers for their proactive approach to safety will result in fewer accidents and injuries.

 Hold a brief safety meeting before work begins each day to go over what tasks are scheduled to be performed along with the safety procedures to be followed.
 Be sure to address any concerns or issues and acknowledge the good practices observed from the prior day.